 After living in Mackay for over 3 months these were our favourite restaurants.
 Both serve good food that won’t cost a fortune.

 THE DECK STEAKHOUSE

-This is our favourite destination for Saturday lunch – beautiful views of the marina and great food at a reasonable price.
-We usually have one fish dish and one steak dish which are the specials on the board.
-We spend around $60 for 2 adults with 2 soft drinks.
+A great destination for Saturday lunch offering beautiful views of the Mackay marina as well as great food at a reasonable price.
+I recommend trying the specials which usually include fish/steak options.
+Budget around $60 for 2 adults with 2 soft drinks.

 Where – Mackay Marina

 MT PLEASANT TAVERN

 The ultimate destination in Mackay for a schnitzel is the Mt Pleasant Tavern (House of Schnitzel).
 They offer a tempting choice of toppings for their chicken or pork schnitzel.
 The food is excellent and the staff friendly.
 This is a popular choice for Mackay residents so can get busy.
 Budget around 60 dollars for 2 (one soft drink/one alcoholic)